Agriculture in California: Pests

 Pandemis pyrusana is present and eats the leaves of several crops.
 Hosts include strawberry.

 Clepsis peritana is an ecologically important saprovore.
 Later in the season it is a pest of strawberry.

 Myzus persicae is present.
 Hosts include strawberry.

 Macrosiphum euphorbiae is much larger than other aphids in California.
 Populations here have two forms, a green and a red.
 Hosts include strawberry.

+Aedes albopictus is a pest of livestock concern.
+Modified Wolbachia have been released to control this species here.

+The Pink Bollworm (Pectinophora gossypiella) was devastating to cotton growers here and throughout the southwest.
+Chu et al., 1996 reports a management program in the Imperial Valley in which government imposed practices successfully reduced populations.

 Weeds

 Rejmanek & Pitcairn 2002 overview 53 weed eradication campaigns in the state, and find that any infestation smaller than 2.5 acre was usually successfully eradicated, while anything which had already reached 2500 acre was essentially impossible to do.